-Savvy planning is key to ensuring that you or your family members are covered if faced with the death of a loved one.
-The best tool to guard against a sudden lack of income or ongoing financial obligations is a life insurance policy, and there are a surprising number of choices available.
+Savvy planning can ensure that you or your family members are covered if faced with the death of a loved one.
+The best tool to guard against a sudden lack of income or ongoing financial obligations is a life insurance policy, and there are a number of choices available.
 Make sure you compare the best life insurance providers on the market before you make any decisions to ensure that you get the policy most suited to your family.

 Types of Life Insurance

-There are many different types of life insurance coverage available and all are designed to serve vastly different policyholder needs and wants.
-However, the degree of variation means that individuals of all ages and backgrounds can find the right policy.
+There are different types of life insurance coverage available and are designed to serve different policyholder needs and wants.
+The degree of variation means that individuals of all ages and backgrounds can find the right policy.
 For instance, term life policies are generally best for younger people who want inexpensive, steady rates and coverage with a defined expiration.
 On the other hand, flexible permanent life plans that accrue cash value or enable the policy owner to adjust premiums and death benefits at will are more appropriate for individuals whose needs change over time.

 - Term Life Insurance